facebookresearch/House3D/INSTRUCTION.md

 Some houses have weird structures that may not be suitable for your task.
 In the RoomNav task, we've manually selected a subset of houses that looks "reasonable".
 The list can be found [here](https://github.com/facebookresearch/House3D/releases/download/v0.9/all_houses.json)

+## Concurrency Issues:

+1. Rendering many houses in parallel:

+A `RenderAPI` can only render the house specified by `api.loadScene`.
+To render different houses, create more instances of `RenderAPI`.

+2. Multi-threading:

+`objrender.RenderAPI` can only be used in the thread that creates it.
+To do multi-threading, use `objrender.RenderAPIThread`, which is compatible with `RenderAPI`, but safe to use in any thread.
+The APIs are compatible, but `RenderAPIThread` may be slightly slower.

+Using multiple instance of `RenderAPI` to render from multiple threads does not seem to improve rendering throughput, probably due to hardware limitation.
+However, rendering from multiple processes does improve rendering throughput.

+3. Multi-processing:

+`objrender.RenderAPI` is not fork-safe.
+You cannot share a `RenderAPI` among processes.
+To render from multiple processes in parallel, create the `RenderAPI` separately in each process.
+Examples can be found in `tests/benchmark-rendering-multiprocess.py` and `tests/benchmark-env-multiprocess.py`.